Jackrin/Ncurses-BubbleBlast2/README.md

 # Ncurses-game-BubbleBlast2
-Recreation of the game "BubbleBlast2 (PlayStore)" I made for university using the Ncurses library.
-Tested on Linux, not sure if it works on Windows.
+Recreation of the game "BubbleBlast2 (PlayStore)" I made for university using the Ncurses library.\n Tested on Linux, not sure if it works on Windows.